Weekend closures of short sections of the B4438 and A452 - new dates

 These road improvements will ensure that when the future HS2 Interchange Station is operational, the local road network is fit for purpose.
 Signed diversion routes will be in place for drivers.

-More information on the closures, including a map, can be viewed here.
+More information on the closure, including a map, can be viewed here.

 Subscribe to HS2 in Solihull at www.hs2insolihull.co.uk to receive live news updates about all of HS2’s works in Solihull.